 By this time, Lee had begun leaning toward the theory that Meade was losing troops to Rosecrans.
 Lee wrote, “If it is true that re-enforcements are being sent from General Meade to General Rosecrans, it shows that the enemy is not as strong as he asserts.”

-Regarding the Chattanooga situation, Lee shared reports “that (General Ambrose) Burnside (at Knoxville) has carried nearly all his troops to re-enforce Rosecrans, leaving only a brigade or two of mounted men between him and Knoxville.”
-It was also “probable” that part of Major General Ulysses S. Grant’s Army of the Tennessee was heading east to reinforce Rosecrans as well.
+Regarding the Chattanooga situation, Lee shared reports that Major-General Ambrose E. Burnside, commanding the Federal Army of the Ohio at Knoxville in eastern Tennessee, “has carried nearly all his troops to re-enforce Rosecrans, leaving only a brigade or two of mounted men between him and Knoxville.”
+It was also “probable” that part of Major-General Ulysses S. Grant’s Army of the Tennessee was heading east to reinforce Rosecrans as well.
 If so, “General (Joseph) Johnston (in Mississippi) should be moving either to Bragg or General Rosecrans’ lines.”

-This “stronger guard” on the railroad indicated that Gilmore’s report was true–XI and XII corps were indeed moving west to reinforce Rosecrans.
+This “stronger guard” on the railroad indicated that Gilmore’s report was true–the Eleventh and Twelfth corps were indeed moving west to reinforce Rosecrans.
 If so, Meade would indeed be weakened and possibly vulnerable to attack.
-Lee began planning to take the offensive.
+Lee therefore began planning to take the offensive.
 He hoped to drive Meade back to the Potomac for the winter, which would save northern Virginia from ravaging Federals and give Lee room to maneuver outside Richmond when the spring campaign began.

 - Freeman, Douglas Southall, Lee (Scribner, Kindle Edition, 2008), Loc 6393